 How reliable are Solid State Disks (SSDs)?

-In the case of recovering data from Flash NAND technology it is necessary to dismount the memory chips and read them directly using specialised technology.
-Then the controller chip is emulated and folder and file structure is recreated.
-Needless to say it is not as easy to achieve good results as it might sound.
+In the case of recovering data from Flash NAND technology, it is necessary to dismount the memory chips and read them directly using specialised technology.
+Then the controller chip is emulated and folder and file structure are recreated.
+Needless to say, it is not as easy to achieve good results as it might sound.

 As such the options for recovering data from Sandforce based SSDs are very limited.
-The printed circuit board components can be tested to see if any other parts are at fault, and a reflow of the PCB can ensure there are no bad contacts between any of the components and the PCB.
-Otherwise it is a non-recoverable device.
-In the case CDR received this week a processor chip proved to be the fault.
-As such, do not think of SSDs as a safe storage method, and do continue to back up your data.
+The printed circuit board components can be tested to see if any other parts are at fault, and reflow of the PCB can ensure there are no bad contacts between any of the components and the PCB.
+Otherwise, it is a non-recoverable device.
+The Sandforce SSD CDR received this week had a fault associated with the processor chip.
+As such, do not think of SSDs as a safe storage method, and continue to back up your data.

 Sandforce Solution – Update in 2018

 It has taken several years, but there is now a solution for recovering data from SandForce SF-1200 and SF-2200 series SSDs.
 Please contact CDR if you require assistance with this.